-The Weather Technology in the Cockpit (WTIC) program is an FAA weather research program that develops Minimum Weather Service recommendations for cockpit weather information and its rendering, pilot weather training, and cockpit weather technology for incorporation into standards, guidance documents, training materials, and technical transfer or Government agencies for implementation.
+The Weather Technology in the Cockpit (WTIC) program is an FAA weather research program.
+It develops minimum weather service recommendations for cockpit weather information and its rendering, pilot weather training, and cockpit weather technology for incorporation into standards, guidance documents, training materials, and technical transfer or government agencies for implementation.

 The WTIC program researches ways to improve:

 - Pilot understanding and interpretation of cockpit weather information and technologies

 - Weather information training

 - Operational efficiency and safety by resolving cockpit weather-related gaps in information and technology.

 The recommendations developed by WTIC research are referred to in the WTIC program as "Minimum Weather Services" for Part 91 and for Part 121/135 aircraft.